fygar256/general-assembler-axx/README.md

 ADD A,Rn :: n>7;5 :: n|0x68
 ```

-and pass `add a,rn` to the assembly line, it returns error code 5 if n>7, and `add a,r1` produces a binary of 0x69.
+and pass `add a,rn` to the assembly line, it will return error code 5 if n>7, and `add a,r1` will produce a binary of 0x69.

 If the element of `binary_list` is empty, alignment is performed.
 If it starts with `,` or `0x12,,0x13`, etc., the empty part is padded to the exact address.